Dental Implants: What to Expect, Procedure & FAQs

 3) Final Restoration.

-Once everything is completely integrated, your implants are ready to support normal biting pressure.
+Once everything is completely integrated, your dental implants are ready to support normal biting pressure.
 Your dentist will remove any interim restorations, slightly open the gum tissues immediately above your dental implants, and then attach an implant abutment.
 Remember, the abutment is the connecting piece between your implant body and the restoration that’s going to go on top of it.
 Usually, it screws directly into the top of the implant.
 Then your dentist will take another impression and have the lab design a permanent porcelain crown to go on top.

 Side Note: Dental implant procedures vary between providers and how many replacement teeth are being replaced.
 Some types of prosthetics can be completed in a shorter timespan (like supported overdentures or mini dental implants) while others take more planning.
 Or you might need sinus lift surgery and bone grafts a few months prior to the implant installation.
 The above-mentioned steps are your “typical” step-by-step approach if you’re getting a single, traditional implant design.
 You’ll need to talk directly to your personal dentist about what the process will look like given your unique circumstances.